ultranet1/Data_Engineer_Assessment/README.md

 Its an open-source wokflow scheduler and orchestrator for batch-based etl pipelines.
 It provides proper monitoring and  scheduling with both UI and CLI.
 It can be setup in various ways:
 * Linux or WSL
+* Virtual Environment
 * Docker
-For fast setup we will go for:
+For fast setup I will go for: Virtual Environment, with sqlite and LocalExecutor
+Note: This is not recommended for Production environment.
+For production use Docker and Postgresql with CeleryExecutor

 To setup Apache Airflow Please check: